nitisrini/SignantHealthTest/SignantHealth_UI-Test_New/README.md

 ```bash
 pip install Faker
 ```
-Install WebdriverManager library to use browser drivers
+Install WebdriverManager library to download and use browser drivers on runtime
 ```bash
 pip install webdrivermanager
 ```